oscbyspro/DiffableTextViews/README.md

 style.equals(value)
 ```

-The first style is accepted, subsequent styles are discarded unless the their proxies are dissimilar.
+The first style is accepted, subsequent styles are discarded unless the their proxies are different.